 With a food business far from my mind, but continuing the idea of entertaining as a hobby, I began large scale backyard project that included a deck, patio, outdoor bar under a pergola, lots of limestone pavers, and the idea of an outdoor kitchen.
 As I began researching options for the kitchen, I stumbled onto the idea of including a Tuscan-style brick oven that would heat with wood.
 At this point, I knew nothing about wood-fired cooking and had only experimented with homemade pizza in my kitchen without much success.

-There are so many rewarding things associated with this business.
-I can only attempt to summarize a few.
-It is fascinating that we never stop learning and perfecting out craft.
+It is fascinating that we never stop learning and perfecting our craft.
 Our crew is an impressive group of people with as much passion for the business as I have.
 I love teaching and leading them to be a part of something that they are proud.
 Each type of event has its own unique set of learning opportunities.
 There is a great sense of accomplishment when you knock out a wedding for 160 people, and everyone is happy with how well it went and how delicious the food was.
 Getting to see familiar faces when you do reoccurring events like our Saturday morning farmer’s market or monthly winery events.
 I especially like when the wineries that have outdoor patios, and we get to see the people enjoying the food.
 We immerse into the experience.
 Of course, the financial benefits are whatever you want them to be.
 The harder you work, the more events you book, the more money you make.
 Once you determine your breakeven point, converting on sales is easy.
 You have to get out there, sling some world-class pies, and collect the cash!